We tried jackfruit -- the huge tree fruit that supposedly tastes like pulled pork

 Jackfruit is the largest tree-borne fruit in the world.
 It has been called a “miracle” fruit because it provides so many nutrients and calories and is relatively easy and cheap to cultivate.

-The fruit tastes like a cross between a pear and pineapple when ripe, but more like a potato when immature.
-Perhaps the most popular way to eat jackfruit in the US is to cook it for a few hours, at which point it takes on the texture, flavour, and look of pulled pork.
-We tried the raw fruit alongside some barbecued jackfruit, ordered from Candle Cafe, to see if it lives up to its reputation
+The fruit tastes like a cross between a pear and pineapple when ripe but more like a potato when immature.
+Perhaps the most popular way to eat jackfruit in the US is to cook it for a few hours at which point it takes on both the texture, flavour, and look of pulled pork.
+We tried the raw fruit alongside some barbecue jackfruit, ordered from Candle Cafe, to see if it lives up to its reputation

 Produced by Alex Kuzoian